KLM Emotional Support Animal Policy

 As space is limited, your ESA needs to be small enough to fit into these dimensions while also being able to move comfortably.
 Pets are also not allowed to be taken out at any time during the flight.

-Note: Pets are not allowed in the cabin in Business Class or on an intercontinental route because it will not be possible to put it under the seat in front of you.
+Pets are not allowed in the cabin in Business Class or on an intercontinental route because it will not be possible to put them under the seat in front of you.

 Pet Hold Rules